-I stayed in deluxe family room as we were travelling as a family of three.
+I stayed in the deluxe family room as we were traveling as a family of three.

 I was super pleased about the Nespresso coffee machine and the spacious terrace that came with this room (more pics below).

-The spacious bathroom was fitted with large walk in shower and one sink.
+The spacious bathroom was fitted with a large walk-in shower and one sink.
 Luxury bathrobes and crisp white towels were also provided.

-Facing the pool on one end and the hallways on the other side, it had enough room to fit a full gorgeous garden set with an umbrella, with plenty of space spare.
+Facing the pool on one end and the hallways on the other side, it had enough room to fit a full gorgeous garden setting with an umbrella, with plenty of space spare.

 The only downside was the fact that the room opposite had the same size terrace and the two were only divided by a small wall.

-On the first night the room was unoccupied, but on second night we found ourselves sitting there in the evening with the neighbours listening to our conversation, as they sat on their terrace in complete silence sipping wine.
+On the first night, the room was unoccupied, but on the second night, we found ourselves sitting there in the evening with the neighbors listening to our conversation, as they sat on their terrace in complete silence sipping wine.

 There wasn’t even enough visual separation between the two terraces so it creates an awkward atmosphere in what’s supposed to be your private spot to enjoy the evening.